janEntikan/panda3d-docs/programming/internal-structures/other-manipulation/reading-existing-geometry.rst

 interface to walk through the list of vertices referenced by the primitives stored within the class.

-You can use the setRow() method of GeomVertexReader to set the reader to a particular vertex.
-This affects the next call to getData().
+You can use the set_row() method of GeomVertexReader to set the reader to a particular vertex.
+This affects the next call to get_data().
 In this way, you can extract the vertex data for the vertices in the order that the primitive references them (instead of in order from the beginning to the end of the vertex table, as above).